 In the second place there are characters which have been acquired secondarily by the embryo or larva in relation to its a.p., processes for attachment; in.ap., inhalant aperture; ex.ap., exhalant aperture.
+FIG. 130. - Tadpole Larva of a Compound Ascidian (Diplosoma crystallinum), × 35.
+(From a photograph.)

-Fig. 131.-A Simple Ascidian (Ciona intestinalis), $\times \frac{1}{2}$.
+FIG. 129.-A Simple Ascidian (Ciona intestinalis), $\times \frac{1}{2}$.